 You can measure almost anything using an NPS score.
 In addition to understanding the overall NPS for your organization, you can track scores for everything from individual products, stores, web pages, or even staff members.
 Consider implementing NPS into marketing or customer experience strategy because it can be used with industry NPS benchmarks to see how you’re doing compared to your competitors.
 It will help you understand your target market better and see how they respond to your product or service, social media campaigns, and customer service agents.
 The goal is to gain loyal customers who become brand evangelists instead of consumers.
 Get started by measuring your NPS score with this free template.

 Using NPS to survey and measure employees (eNPS)

-While most net promoter score surveys are designed to collect customer feedback they can also be used to measure employee sentiment, or what is commonly referred to as employee net promoter score (eNPS). eNPS measures how likely your staff members are to recommend your company as a place to work.
-Qualtrics recommends against using eNPS to measure employee feedback in favour of other more comprehensive survey methodology such as employee engagement surveys. eNPS lacks the complexity an engagement survey has, as it’s only one question.
+While most Net Promoter Score surveys are designed to collect customer feedback they can also be used to measure employee sentiment, or what is commonly referred to as employee net promoter score (eNPS). eNPS measures how likely your staff members are to recommend your company as a place to work.
+Qualtrics recommends against using eNPS to measure employee feedback in favor of other more comprehensive survey methodology such as employee engagement surveys. eNPS lacks the complexity an engagement survey has, as it’s only one question.
 It can be a good a starting place, but doesn’t give you a complete picture of employee health, and you won’t know where to make improvements once you get the data.

 How do you create an NPS Survey?